 POA&Ms in general should be created every time a vulnerability in your current cybersecurity program is identified.
 For example, you identify during a self-assessment that patching is not taking place, it should be recorded along with plans for remediation, when the remediation will take place, who is responsible and how to verify that the work is done.

 Accordingly, POA&Ms should be viewed as a living, breathing document with realistic, dynamic changes taking place on a regular basis rather than being viewed as a static checklist of things to do once and be done.
 Our advisory team has noticed that a number of clients initially view POA&Ms as the latter but your networks and work habits are all dynamic so your cybersecurity vulnerabilities will change along with those infrastructure and organizational changes.
 POA&Ms should also be created whenever an organization plans updates to their infrastructure.
 For example, if you are updating your email system, you should create related POA&Ms for any vulnerabilities that are discovered during your risk assessment of the update for the new technological investment, but also for all the related policies and procedures that will be effected.
+This same approach applies across compliance frameworks, including NIST 800-171, where contractors operating under DFARS requirements are expected to maintain comparable POA&M documentation tracking any unmet controls.

 A CMMC POA&M is written documentation describing the proactive steps an organization plans to take to close the gap between current cybersecurity practices relative to a specific CMMC control and the level of security needed to meet the control requirements.
+Effective cmmc POA&M management is, at its core, a gap remediation exercise; one that requires systematic tracking, assigned ownership, and realistic timelines to close before your C3PAO assessment.

 Effectively, you need to document your plan regarding the actions you'll take to address any security vulnerabilities identified during an analysis of your readiness for a CMMC assessment.
 Overall, your POA&Ms for all of your CMMC requirements should detail: